 The reason for this shortage is primarily – but not only – the coronavirus pandemic.
 Global lockdowns, the shuttering of factories, cancellation of orders, and restrictions on transportation hampered semiconductor production and shipping in 2020.

 At the same time, there was a surge in demand for many items that use semiconductors – such as home entertainment systems and domestic appliances – as consumers purchased new products or upgraded existing devices while stuck at home.
 Some households experienced a drop in income due to furlough or unemployment, but others saved money by not spending on commuting and leisure – meaning more cash to spend on things like games consoles and smartphones.
-The stimulus cheques sent to individuals in the US as part of the government stimulus programme also drove spending on consumer electronics.
+The stimulus cheques sent to individuals in the US as part of the government stimulus programme also drove spending on consumer electronics1.

 Demand should support earnings growth

 Aside from the pandemic, other factors have contributed to the supply chain issue.
-Winter storms in the US this year hit Texas – home to several leading semiconductor manufacturers – causing manufacturing plants to be closed to conserve power on the grid for heating homes.
-And a fire at a Japanese factory operated by Renesas – one of the largest suppliers of semiconductors to the automotive industry – led the company to warn it may not be able to fulfil orders.
+Winter storms in the US this year hit Texas – home to several leading semiconductor manufacturers – causing manufacturing plants to be closed to conserve power on the grid for heating homes3.
+And a fire at a Japanese factory operated by Renesas – one of the largest suppliers of semiconductors to the automotive industry – led the company to warn it may not be able to fulfil orders4.

 Semiconductor manufacturers have ramped up production where possible to try to keep up with the increased demand – but the chips take time to produce, and capacity cannot simply be added overnight.
-It typically takes more than three months to build a semiconductor, via a complex process in highly sophisticated factories, so manufacturers need to anticipate demand, which was difficult during the pandemic.
+It typically takes more than three months to build a semiconductor, via a complex process in highly sophisticated factories5, so manufacturers need to anticipate demand, which was difficult during the pandemic.

 These factors combined to create a global shortage of semiconductors – albeit one that we expect to be temporary, with the supply/demand balance starting to normalise as the year progresses and potentially into 2022.

 One interesting consideration for investors as a result of the shortage is the potential that producers can exert some pricing power.
 This could help support earnings growth for these businesses.
 They may also take the opportunity to increase capacity.
-Taiwan Semiconductor Manufacturing Company, for instance, recently raised its revenue growth targets for the year and said it would invest more in production capacity on the back of surging demand.
+Taiwan Semiconductor Manufacturing Company, for instance, recently raised its revenue growth targets for the year and said it would invest more in production capacity on the back of surging demand6.